Elena' s AI Blog

 Write a program that asks for the user’s age.

-• Else, say “You keep riding your bike.”
+• Else, say “Keep riding your bike.”

 age = input("How old are you? ")